firebase/firebase-js-sdk/.changeset/lemon-laws-brush.md

 ---
-'firebase': patch
+'firebase': minor
-'@firebase/firestore': patch
+'@firebase/firestore': minor
-'@firebase/firestore-types': patch
+'@firebase/firestore-types': minor
 ---

 Added support to remove a FirestoreDataConverter on a Firestore reference by calling `withConverter(null)`